cleder/awesome-python-testing/README.md

 - [cornell](https://github.com/hiredscorelabs/cornell) - Cornell: record & replay mock server.
 - [aioresponses](https://github.com/pnuckowski/aioresponses) - Aioresponses is a helper for mock/fake web requests in python aiohttp package.
 - [Kesha](https://github.com/NUTtech/Kesha) - A web service with a user interface for testing http requests and web hooks.
 Allows you to create an http mock for http requests.
+- [pretend](https://github.com/alex/pretend) - Pretend is a library to make stubbing with Python easier.

 ## Assertions